Healthy Recipes using Blue Point Oysters

 - Preheat the grill to medium-high heat.

-- In a small bowl, mix the butter, lemon juice, garlic, parsley, salt, and pepper.
+- In a small bowl, mix the butter, parsley, chives, lemon juice, garlic, salt, and pepper until well combined.

-- Shuck the oysters and place them on the grill, spooning the herb butter over each one.
-Grill for 5-7 minutes until the edges are bubbly.
+- Place the oysters on the grill, spoon the herb butter mixture over each oyster, and grill for 5-7 minutes until the oysters are cooked and the butter is bubbling.

 - 1 ripe mango, diced